leskhq/Laravel-Enterprise-Starter-Kit/README.md

 Where things get a little more interesting is the addition of the *Route* model.
 Not to be confused with the [Route](http://laravel.com/api/5.1/Illuminate/Routing/Route.html) from Laravel, the *Route* model is still closely related to Laravel routes.
-In fact *Routes* are built automatically, upon request, by inspecting the Web site routing table.
+In fact all *Routes* can be automatically built by inspecting the Web site routing table.
 Initially if you navigate to the *Admin > Security > Routes* page, you will be greeted with an empty table.
 To automatically load all routes defined within the Web site simply click on the *load* button.
 After a short delay, the page will reload and you will be able to assign any of the defined permission to each route.